Taking Ownership of Your First Aid Replenishment Program

 7. You are distanced from the process

-We have several different options to help you maintain your supplies.
-With only a few minutes a month, you can reap the benefits of maintaining first aid supplies yourself.
-If you’re interested in learning how to maintain your own first aid supplies, take a look at the resources below or give us a call and we can help get you started.
+If you’re interested in learning how to maintain your own supplies, take a look at these resources or give us a call to get started:

 Contributing Expert